 The front of the eye contains a lens that focuses images on the retina in the back of the eye.
 The retina contains special nerve cells that react to light.

 Macular degeneration is an eye disease and is the most common type of macular damage in adults.
-Because the disease develops as a person ages, it is often called age-related macular degeneration (AMD).
-AMD is the leading cause of vision loss in people over the age of 50 in the United States, Europe, and many other parts of the world.
+Because the disease develops as a person ages, it's often called age-related macular degeneration (AMD).
+AMD is the leading cause of vision loss in people over the age of 50 in the United States, Europe and many other parts of the world.

 What are the types of age-related macular degeneration?

 There are two types of AMD – the dry (atrophic) form and the wet (exudative or neovascular) form.